richarddagba/Email-marketing/Personalized_Email_Marketing_Analysis.md

 ### Experimental Design

-The study used A/B testing methodology, randomly dividing participants into two groups:

-- **Group A** received personalized emails.
-- **Group B** received generic emails.
+This study employed an A/B testing framework to assess the effectiveness of personalized versus generic email marketing strategies.
+Participants were randomly divided into two groups to eliminate selection bias and enhance the validity of the results.

+Group A received emails that were personalized based on recipient-specific attributes such as name, previous interaction history, and segmented interests.

+Group B received standard, non-personalized (generic) emails with identical content for all recipients.

-Each group was composed of approximately 95 recipients.
-The emails were sent using a professional email marketing platform supporting A/B testing features.
-Metrics such as open rate, click-through rate (CTR), bounce rate, and unsubscribe rate were tracked.
+Each group consisted of approximately 95 recipients, yielding a total sample size of around 190 individuals.
+The emails were dispatched using a professional email marketing platform that supports A/B testing and real-time analytics.
+This platform enabled precise tracking of various key performance indicators (KPIs), including open rate, click-through rate (CTR), bounce rate, and unsubscribe rate.

+The data collected from the email campaign were exported in .csv format, allowing for structured data management and analysis.
+Python was employed for both data visualization and inferential statistical analysis.
+Libraries such as pandas were used for data cleaning and manipulation, while matplotlib and seaborn facilitated the generation of graphical insights, including bar charts and line graphs for comparative trends.

+For inferential statistics, scipy.stats and statsmodels libraries were utilized to conduct t-tests and calculate confidence intervals, enabling the identification of statistically significant differences between the two groups.
+This rigorous methodology ensured that any observed effect on engagement metrics could be attributed with greater confidence to the email personalization variable.

 ### Email Content